-Before you install Google Earth, make sure to install prerequisites packages:
+Before you install Google Earth, make sure to install the prerequisites packages:

 First, download the Google Earth installation package:

 gdebi command to install Google Earth:

 After finishing installing the Google Earth package, you can either run:

 Congratulations!
 You have successfully installed Google Earth.
 Thanks for using this tutorial for installing Google Earth on your Ubuntu 18.04 LTS Bionic Beaver.
 For additional help or useful information, we recommend you to check the official Google Earth website.